danburzo/percollate/README.md

 Generate a hyperlinked table of contents.
 The option is implicitly enabled when bundling more than one web page to a single file.
 Disable this implicit behavior by passing the `--no-toc` flag.

 Applies to `pdf` and `html`.

+#### `--hyphenate`

+Enable hyphenation for gernerated files.
+It is enabled by default for PDFs.
+Disable this implicit behavior by passing the `--no-hyphenate` flag.

 ## Recipes